haakonnessjoen/librouteros-api/README.md

 You should always free a result after usage, or you will experience memory leak.

 # Event based usage

+## int ros_send_command(struct ros_connection *conn, char *command, ...);

+Works exactly as ros_send_command_wait() except that it does not wait for an answer.
+You should alwas set a .tag= word if you are awaiting several answers.
+Returns 1 on success and 0 on failure.

 ## void ros_set_type(struct ros_connection *conn, int type);